One Bowl Chewy Brownies

 If you like your brownies chewy, gooey and extra chocolatey – then these one-bowl chewy brownies are for you!
-Made with oil and cocoa powder so you likely won’t even need an extra grocery trip, they’re waaayyy better than boxed brownies!
+Made with oil and cocoa powder so you likely won’t even need an extra grocery trip, these will remind you of box brownies but are so much more delicious.

-**This post was originally published July 3, 2017 and updated February 18, 2020 with updated ingredients, baking tips and photos**
+**This post was originally published July 3, 2017 and updated July 13, 2024 with updated baking tips and photos**

 They aren’t as dense or rich as brownies made with melted dark chocolate in the batter.
 Instead, they have a soft texture and a cocoa flavor that’s perfectly chocolatey without being too rich.